 Martin Riggs: What are you, out of your mind?
 You got a wife, kids.
 I got a lot less to lose than you.

 As a result of this expansive evolution, the series would suffer in some respects, but in other ways it continued to improve.
 By the time Chris Rock’s Lee Butters was introduced as Rianne’s secret squeeze in Lethal Weapon 4, the movie had become somewhat bloated, secondary characters nipping in for the kind of nostalgic pops that felt just a little forced and underwhelming, to an extent cheapening characters who deserved more of our time.
 For a two-hour movie such a hefty load was hard to accommodate.
-Characterisation stalled, expositional soundbites were crammed in to push the plot along and the contrivances became increasingly inevitable.
-This wasn’t down to the laziness of those involved, it was more a case of supply and demand.
+Characterisation stalled, expositional soundbites were crammed in to push the plot along and the contrivances became almost necessary.
+This was less about ambivalence, more a case of supply and demand.
 New characters were necessary to keep things fresh, yet audiences longed to check in with characters who were no longer secondary in the traditional sense.
 Peripheral segments may have been squeezed in but they met fan expectation.
-A Lethal Weapon instalment without an appearance from Mary Ellen Trainor’s Dr. Stephanie Woods just isn’t a Lethal Weapon movie in the purest sense.
-You only have to look at the likes of Beverly Hills Cop 3 to see the kind of damage character omissions can do to the legacy of a franchise.
+A Lethal Weapon instalment without an appearance from Mary Ellen Trainor’s Dr. Stephanie Woods, however brief, just isn’t a Lethal Weapon movie in the purest sense.
+You only have to look at the likes of Beverly Hills Cop 3 to see the kind of damage character omissions can do to the legacy of a well-established franchise.

-You can’t get more formulaic than Lethal Weapon 4, and to an outsider coming to the series late I can only imagine the amount of eyebrow-raising aimed at a movie that throws in a rubber shark and the kind of voice over narration that fills in the narrative blanks with the bare bones clarity of a children’s book, but for those of us schooled in the art of Gibson and Glover, the groundwork had already been laid.
-By 1998 the series was more than a decade old and was hardly likely to shake things up after riding such a successful wave for such a long period.
+You can’t get more formulaic than Lethal Weapon 4, and to an outsider coming to the series late I can only imagine the degree of eyebrow-raising aimed at a movie that throws in a rubber shark and the kind of voice over narration that fills in the narrative blanks with the bare bones clarity of a children’s book, but for those of us schooled in the art of Gibson and Glover, the groundwork had already been laid.
+By 1998, the series was more than a decade old and was hardly likely to shake things up after riding such a successful wave for such a long period.
 The franchise was too long in the tooth for innovation, and who wanted that anyway?
-What we paid to see was action and laughter, all of it buoyed by a healthy dose of familiarity, but most of all we craved the kind of storyline closure that many fans just couldn’t live without.
-Lethal Weapon 3 may have disappointed us for its descent into cut-and-dried convention, but by the fourth instalment is a little more shameless about it all, and is in some ways easier to swallow.
+Lethal Weapon is a series that invites more of the same.
+Fans want action, humour and a healthy dose of familiarity, craving the kind of storyline closure many of us just couldn’t resist.
+With Lethal Weapon 3 there was an element of disappointment at seeing such an obvious decline, but the fourth instalment is a little more shameless about it all, and is in some ways easier to swallow.

 Lethal Weapon 4 is so familiar in its structure that we know exactly what is coming.
 There are no longer any real surprises in store, but it’s easy to love just the same.
-All we need is a marquee bad guy, some exhilarating set-pieces and the kind of comedy we’re in on from the ground floor up.
-Yes, it may feel bloated and predictable and even annoying on occasion, the movie’s humour just a little bit forced, but as fans of the series we can let those moments slide.
+All we need is a marquee bad guy, some exhilarating set-pieces and the kind of camaraderie we’re in on from the ground floor up.
+Yes, it may feel bloated and predictable and even annoying on occasion, the movie’s humour just a little bit forced in places, but as fans of the series we can let those moments slide.
 The opening sequence is a masterclass of formula, and arguably the most enjoyable (and predictable) of the entire series.
-In a scene reminiscent of a Grand Theft Auto video game, a masked man wreaks havoc on a dubiously deserted street with a flamethrower as out heroes manically discuss their personal lives and what each of them have to lose.
+In a scene reminiscent of a Grand Theft Auto video game, a masked man wreaks havoc on a dubiously deserted street with a flamethrower as our aging heroes manically discuss their personal lives and what each of them have to lose in their advancing years.
 Murtaugh is about to be become a grandfather, so Riggs naturally offers to enter the ring of fire.
-But then a revelation: Lorna is pregnant too.
-Riggs finally has a family to call his own.
+But then a revelation: Lorna is pregnant too; Riggs finally has a family to call his own.
 All that’s missing is the theme from Friends.

 Roger Murtaugh: Since I met Riggs, I’ve had my house destroyed, my car wrecked, and now my BOAT SUNK.
 What’s left?